ror-community/ror-site/content/blog/2020-11-05-how-organizations-get-in-ror.md

 author = "Maria Gould"
 +++

 Some of the most frequent questions ROR receives are about what it means when an organization is in ROR, and how organizations end up in the registry in the first place.
 Many of you are understandably curious about how ROR records are added and updated.
-So we thought this would be a good time to share all the exciting details of how ROR is currently being maintained, our vision for community-based curation in ROR, and what we're doing to get there.
+So, we thought this would be a good time to talk about how the registry is being maintained and how this process evolving.

 ## What does it mean if an organization is in ROR?